 The applicant must also note what percentage of their overall organization budget is represented in this application.

 Project Work Plan (10-Points)

-Please include all project goals, objectives, activities, and deliverables in the Project Work Plan.
-Workplan must include specific activities and numerical estimates for each quarter of the award.
+Please list all project goals, objectives, activities, and deliverables in the Project Work Plan.
+Workplan must include specific activities for each quarter of the award.

 Application Review